-When astronomers failed to a scientific explanation for a phenomenon they admitted that it was the result of "The Divine Hand" where could the illiterate prophet Muhammad have possibly acquired such highly advanced scientific information?
+When astronomers failed to find a scientific explanation for this phenomenon they admitted that it was the result of "The Divine Hand".
+Where could the illiterate Prophet Muhammad have possibly acquired such highly advanced scientific information?
 It cannot be claimed that his sources in these matters were Jewish or Christian Scriptures, which make no reference to any such matters.
-The only source of the inspired verses of the Quran was undoubtedly and exclusively God Almighty, the Creator Universe and could not possibly been any human source.
+The only source of the inspired verses of the Qur'an was undoubtedly and exclusively God Almighty, the Creator of the Universe, and could not possibly have been any human source.